nrfconnect/sdk-nrf/doc/nrf/ug_matter_gs_adding_clusters.rst

    Creating Matter device

-Cluster is a data model building block in Matter.
+Cluster is a Data Model building block in Matter.
 It is a representation of a single functionality within a Matter device, such as turning a device on and off.
 Each cluster contains attributes, commands, and events, which can be mandatory or optional.
 Attributes are stored in the device's memory, while commands can be used to modify or read the state of the device, including the cluster attributes.